NicolasBoumal/latex-in-slack-chrome/README.md

 # Latex-in-Slack modified for single dollars

-The extension latex-in-slack is by Sophie Huiberts and Bento Natura (2019), available here: https://github.com/sophiehuiberts/katex-with-slack https://chrome.google.com/webstore/detail/latex-in-slack/pfcfelfnpbnboelkjedecjipaibpnfja?hl=en
+This is a tiny modification of the extension latex-in-slack is by Sophie Huiberts and Bento Natura (2019), available here:

+https://github.com/sophiehuiberts/katex-with-slack
+https://chrome.google.com/webstore/detail/latex-in-slack/pfcfelfnpbnboelkjedecjipaibpnfja?hl=en